 When it comes to focusing on your goals, introducing a daily meditation habit is a great way to improve your ability to direct yourself and aim towards success.
 Not only does meditation help you to eliminate and ignore distractions, but it also improves productivity, enhances cognitive function, and helps you to handle stress better.
 Uber-successful entrepreneurs and CEOs, from Arianna Huffington to Joe Rogan, all swear by spending a few minutes each day meditating.

 The final step in creating a successful mindset is to keep learning.
 Spending time each day learning a new skill is a great way to keep the mind focused and create new neural pathways in the brain.
-Engaging in brain challenges like Sudoku and crosswords, or practising the art of strategy through games like poker, chess, or Battleship, will help you to develop better decision-making processes and boost cognitive function.
+Engaging in brain challenges like Sudoku and crosswords, or practicing the art of strategy through games like poker, chess, or Battleship, will help you to develop better decision-making processes and boost cognitive function.
 James Altucher credits his hedge fund success to the ten hours a day he used to spend studying chess, while Guy Laliberte, owner of Cirque de Soleil, is also known for his excellent poker-playing skills, which may have helped him to become as successful as he is today.